PHX2600/The-Archive/forum/Off-Topic/1449 - Toolkit.md

 ## Toolkit
 Posted by **tokiya** on Wed August 31st, 2011 04:19:33 AM

 I need a recommendation on tool kits for pc/laptop repair.
 I've gone to Frys and looking online at toolkits for pc repair and I want to get a good kit so I can work on computers at home but don't want to buy crappy quality tools that are gonna break.
-Would you buy individually or have you seen a good quality, &quot;complete&quot; kit?
+Would you buy individually or have you seen a good quality, "complete" kit?

 --------------------------------------------------------------------------------